Your mission, if you choose to accept, is to do something special with your family this week.

 Special family time doesn’t have to be anything special, just being together and getting silly suffices!
 What a way to “get moving” with the kids!

-After a couple of heavy research and controversy posts last week, on ingredients in Charlie’s soap and Catholics and yoga, I’m a bit weary.
+After a couple of heavy research and controversy posts last week, a (negative) review of Charlie’s soap and Catholics and yoga, I’m a bit weary.
 I just want to sit and cuddle my kids, spend time with my husband, and enjoy the simple things in life that always bring joy and need no discernment or research.

 I’m lucky enough that next week is spring break, and we’re going away, so I’ve got a built in opportunity for in-depth family time.
 However, I also promised God for Lent that I’d spend 10 minutes a day with each child as “special time” – that means no phone calls, folding laundry, grabbing something, cleaning up, computer, etc. Ten minutes isn’t very long, but it’s amazing how difficult it is to give both children their time every single day.